 Students who want to enrol in a Stage 1 beginners-level language subject, and who did not complete a Form 7 for 2018 or who did not complete 20 credits at Stage 1 in 2018, are required to complete Form 7 before enrolling at Stage 2 in 2019.

 Should a student’s circumstances change during the period of enrolment, for example, an extended in‑country experience, the student is required to reapply for eligibility to enrol using Form 7.
 A stay of more than 2 months is considered to be an extended in-country experience.

 Students may not repeat Stage 1 or Stage 2 language subjects at beginners level.

-Completed forms (Form 7) for 2018 must be submitted to, and verified by, the principal or the principal’s delegate before the student is enrolled in the subject.
+Completed forms (Form 7) must be submitted to, and verified by, the principal or the principal’s delegate before the student is enrolled in the subject.

 The enrolment of a student in a language subject at beginners level is deemed confirmation that the principal or the principal’s delegate has verified that the student meets the eligibility criteria.Back to top